krisrandall/rethinkdb-cms/README.md

-**Phase 2:** Providing a bare-bones admin for a generic JSON datastore.
+**Phase 1:** A livefeed of any changes to a rethinkdb datastore for consumption by client apps.
-**Phase 1:** A livefeed of any changes to that datastore for consumption by client apps.
+**Phase 2:** Providing a bare-bones (but extensible) admin for that generic JSON datastore.

 <img src="https://raw.githubusercontent.com/krisrandall/rethinkdb-cms/master/logo.png" width="180">